apache/shardingsphere/docs/document/content/features/sharding/use-norms/sql.en.md

 #### Join with cross databases

-When tables in the join query are distributed on different database instances, the statement will be supported by `Federation execution engine`.
+When tables in a join query are distributed on different database instances, sql statement will be supported by `Federation execution engine`.
 Assuming that `t_order` and `t_order_item` are sharding tables with multiple data nodes, and no binding table rules are configured, `t_user` and `t_user_role` are single tables that distributed on different database instances. `Federation execution engine` can support the following commonly used join query:

 ```sql